Jibrel launches jCash in a bid to solve cryptocurrency volatility by tokenizing fiat

 Cryptocurrencies are starting to become mainstream.
 Headline-grabbers like Bitcoin and Ethereum, along with up-and-comers like Litecoin and Dash, are increasingly attractive to consumers of all ages.

-Indeed, a recent survey showed that 5 percent of those under 35 already have cash invested in cryptocurrency, and a third of millennials will invest in crypto in 2018.
+Indeed, a recent survey showed that 5 percent of those under 35 already have cash invested in cryptocurrency, and a third of millennials will invest in cryptocurrency in 2018.
 That said, cryptocurrencies are still complicated and volatile, and they are potentially pricing themselves out of the small payments market due to high transaction fees.

-Enter Jibrel — a decentralized protocol for storing and transacting traditional assets on the Ethereum blockchain — which today has announced the launch of jCash, its first tokenized financial asset to provide fiat currencies in the form of ERC-20 tokens.
+Enter Jibrel, a decentralized protocol for storing and transacting traditional assets on the Ethereum blockchain.
+Today, the company has announced the launch of jCash, its first tokenized financial asset to provide fiat currencies in the form of ERC-20 tokens.

+Headquartered in Zug, Switzerland — colloquially known as “Crypto Valley” — Jibrel Network had the last successful ICO of 2017, closing its hard cap a month ahead of schedule on December 27.

 A one-to-one backed crypto-fiat alternative to the current cryptocurrency economy structure, jCash was announced at Jibrel’s Blockchain Revolution conference in Seoul.
 In the first instance, jCash will include U.S. dollars (USD) and South Korean Won (KRW).

-Jibrel created jCash to help solve some of the current problems that exist with regular cryptocurrencies — namely fragmentation and poor accessibility.
+Jibrel created jCash to help solve some of the problems plaguing regular cryptocurrencies — namely, fragmentation and poor accessibility.
 The company hopes that jCash will help create a more sustainable ecosystem as it rolls out globally.

-Does this solve the current problem of Bitcoin and other high-value cryptocurrencies being difficult to use for small transactions because of the high fees involved?
+Does this solve the current problem of Bitcoin and other high-value cryptocurrencies charging steep fees for small transactions?

 “Yes, this is one of the problems Jibrel set out to solve,” Yazan Barghuthi, project lead at Jibrel Network, told me.
 “Cryptocurrencies have unlocked tremendous benefits in the form of low-cost, high-speed cross-border transfer of value.
 That being said, recent market changes, high fees, extreme volatility, and the lack of regulation and compliance has rendered them obsolete for this exact purpose.”